RR5555/korean_lunar_calendar_py/README.md

 # korean_lunar_calendar
-> Library to convert Korean lunar-calendar to Gregorian calendar.
+> Library to convert Korean lunar-calendar to proleptic Gregorian calendar.

 ## Overview
 Korean calendar and Chinese calendar is same lunar calendar but have different date.